 At 8th Fire Solar, we are building a better future for our Native American communities by creating and assembling a sustainable and renewable energy product: solar thermal panels.
-Our manufacturing facility near Pine Point – owned and operated by the Anishinaabe – creates and provides high-quality, efficient renewable energy technology for heating homes and small businesses throughout the continent.
+Our manufacturing facility near Pine Point – operated by the Anishinaabe – creates and provides high-quality, efficient renewable energy technology for heating homes and small businesses throughout the continent.

 Heating accounts for the majority of energy used in an average U.S. household.
 The cost of this heat, especially in many of our tribal and rural communities, is too much to bear and leads many families to choose “heating or eating.”
 Solar thermal heating is an economic and reliable energy choice that helps lower bills and reduces our reliance on fossil fuels.

 Thank you to the partners and supporting organizations that help bring 8th Fire Solar to light!